postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/making-soap-requests.md

 ## Sending your request

 1. Select __Send__ to make your call to the SOAP service.
-If your call is successful, you will see the response in the lower tab in Postman.
+If your call is successful, Postman displays the response in the lower tab.

 ![SOAP response data](https://assets.postman.com/postman-docs/soap-response-data-v9.jpg)